Table of Contents

 Workflow Examples:

-For details on how to create page rules, check out this article: Page Rules.
+For details on creating page rules, check out this article: Using Page Rules.

 Scheduled Tasks

-Scheduled tasks automate actions that can be scheduled on a daily, weekly, or monthly basis, which allows you to sent email reminders to users in a workflow.
+Scheduled tasks automate actions that can be scheduled on a daily, weekly, or monthly basis, which allows you to send email reminders to users in a workflow.

 Workflow Example:

-For details on how to create scheduled tasks, check out this article: Scheduled Tasks.
+For details on creating scheduled tasks, check out this article: Scheduled Tasks.